com-480-data-visualization/data-visualization-project-2021-datavizards/README.md

 >
 > Hint: some good pointers for finding quality publicly available datasets ([Google dataset search](https://datasetsearch.research.google.com/), [Kaggle](https://www.kaggle.com/datasets), [OpenSwissData](https://opendata.swiss/en/), [SNAP](https://snap.stanford.edu/data/) and [FiveThirtyEight](https://data.fivethirtyeight.com/)), you could use also the DataSets proposed by the ENAC (see the Announcements section on Zulip).

+There is no single unique dataset which aligns perfectly with our project idea.
+Hence, we are going to use the following three datasets from Kaggle:
+1. [IMDB Data from 2006 to 2016](https://www.kaggle.com/PromptCloudHQ/imdb-data): It contains the top 1000 movies on IMDb from 2006 to 2016.
+It will serve as the primary dataset since it contains relevant data fields such as the director, actors, revenue, rating and metascore for each movie.
+2. [IMDB 5000 Movie Dataset](https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset): It contains useful information about 5000 movies on IMDb movies upto 2016.
+It will serve as the secondary dataset as we will extract only the useful fields instead of the complete dataset.
+It contains additional data fields such as the movie budget and the number of likes (depicting popularity) on the director, actors and movie facebook pages.
+3. [The Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset): It is a humongous dataset which contains metadata for 45000 movies with 43 data fields distributed over 7 files.
+It will serve as the backup for any missing or conflicting fields in the other two datasets.

+The chosen datasets are good-quality credible datasets from Kaggle.
+They are properly labelled, verified, cleaned, and available for free as CSV files.
+However, some amount of work is required to combine the primary dataset with useful fields from the secondary dataset:
+- Explore and organise the primary dataset as the main source of data
+- Add the movie budget and any other fields from the secondary dataset
+- Expand the actor field to multiple columns (to match with the secondary dataset)
+- Add the number of likes for the movie, director and actor facebook pages
+- Filter out any correupted datapoints which cannot be corrected using the backup dataset

 ### Problematic

 > Frame the general topic of your visualization and the main axis that you want to develop.
 > - What am I trying to show with my visualization?
 > - Think of an overview for the project, your motivation, and the target audience.

+The project is inspired from the [Directors and their Stars webpage](https://www.nytimes.com/newsgraphics/2013/09/07/director-star-chart/index.html) presented in Lecture 2 of the course.
+It motivated us to think about the influence of the directors and their choice of actors for a particular movie.
+We want to extend this idea by considering multiple factors involved in movie-making including the director, actors, their popularity, movie budget etc. and explore how they correlate to the success of the movie.
+The success of the movie can be measure in terms of IMDb score, audience score and the revenue earned.
+After some basic data analysis, this idea can be visualized using various charts depicting the relation between the input factors to the movie success.

+The visualization will consist of a webpage with a general overview and our key findings.
+There will be multiple tabs on the webpage to explore the influence of the input factors (director, actors, popularity, budget etc.) individually.
+Other than showing the mappings and highlighting important trends, we will also show additional information about the movie and directors with mouse hovering.
+This webpage will help movie audiences, critics and aspiring film students to explore and understand the reasons behind the success of the top movies on IMDb.

 ### Exploratory Data Analysis